nmstate/kubernetes-nmstate/docs/_pages/deployment-local-cluster.md

+---
-# Deployment on Local Cluster
+title: "Deployment on Local Cluster"
+permalink: /deployment-local-cluster/
+---

 Kubernetes-nmstate project allows you to spin up a virtualized Kubernets/OpenShift cluster thanks to